mbta/odin/README.md

 For local development, it's recommended to use `docker` to run  a containerized version of the application.

-It's also possible to run the run the application with `python -c 'from odin.run import start; start()'`.
+It's also possible to run the run the application with `start-odin`.

 Take care, it is possible for a local version of the application to modify files in s3, if you have permissions and the application is configured that way.